ixa-ehu/ixa-pipe-tok/README.md

-  + **NAF (default)**: KAF is used to represent tokenized text but also to as an interchange format between other modules in IXA pipeline (http://github.com/ixa-ehu).NAF is generated using Kaflib (http://github.com/ixa-ehu/kaflib).
+  + **NAF (default)**: KAF is used to represent tokenized text but also to as an interchange format between other modules in IXA pipeline (http://github.com/ixa-ehu).
+NAF is generated using Kaflib (http://github.com/ixa-ehu/kaflib).
   + **Oneline**: tokenized text with one sentence per line and markers (\*\<P\>\*) for paragraphs, if that option is chosen.